Hellyna/docker-strongswan-server/README.md

 Also for macOS/iOS mobileconfig, the server `leftid` must be set to the server's domain name used to generate the `host-cert.pem`.

-Since that is licensed under AGPLv3, this project is also licensed under that as well.
+Since the [parent project](https://github.com/trailofbits/algo) is licensed under AGPLv3, this project is also licensed under that as well.